jtquach1/jterm-final/README.md

 # jterm-final
-Final project for Google J-Term
+Final project for Google J-Term, app is "Authentic Eats"